 Instructions

-- Remove the small side muscle, rinse with cold water and thoroughly pat dry.
+- Remove the small muscle from the side of the scallop, rinse with cold water and thoroughly pat dry.

 Video